-(image: relaxing in nightfall camp’s private section of Christmas Creek – these sun-filled days of swimming are almost back)
+(image: relaxing in Nightfall’s private section of Christmas Creek – these sun-filled days of swimming are almost back)

-Main tent footings poured, tick; water pipes laid into trenches, tick; lower trench filled, tick; insulation into the roof of guest tent one, tick; trees trimmed over solar panels, tick … yes, without mud everywhere, at the moment there’s almost a sense giddy exhilaration building nightfall camp’s luxury tent accommodation.
+Main tent footings poured, tick; water pipes laid into trenches, tick; lower trench filled, tick; insulation into the roof of guest tent one, tick; trees trimmed over solar panels, tick … yes, without mud everywhere, at the moment there’s almost a sense giddy exhilaration building Nightfall’s luxury tent accommodation.

 Seven months of continuous and unseasonal south-east Queensland weather appears to finally be over for our mountainous Gold Coast hinterland retreat.
 Even the forecaster on the radio last week supported our sense that something was changing: “It’s pretty questionable if we will get any significant rainfall for the month of August” he said.
 Needless to say, we did more than cheer.

 These last few weeks of winter have been spectacular – clear blue skies, crisp cool mornings and some delicious warm day-time interludes, one of which even led Steve to dive into our deep creek swimming hole for a dip.